-135. Integrated Algebra and Trigonometry (Fall)

-This course, as the name implies, integrates topics in Algebra and Trigonometry, and is intended to prepare the student for the Unified Analytic Geometry and Calculus courses.
-Emphasis is placed upon theoretical rather than practical aspects.
-Topics of study include inequalities, absolute values, functional concepts, theory of equations, systems of equations, sequences, inverse functions, and complex numbers as these relate to Algebra and Trigonometry.
-(Prerequisites: One and one-half years of high school algebra and one year of geometry, or Math 114 and 123.)

-145. Unified Analytic Geometry and Calculus (Winter)

-This is the first of a four-quarter sequence uniting Analytic Geometry, Differential Calculus, and Integral Calculus.
-The first quarter introduces one and two-dimensional geometry, the derivative, the differential, and integration as they relate to algebraic and trigonometric functions.
-(Prerequisites: 135 or a satisfactory score on the Mathematics Placement Test.)

-155. Unified Analytic Geometry and Calculus (Spring)

-This is a continuation of 145, extending the basic concepts to exponential and logarithmic functions, parametric equations and hyperbolic functions.
-Fundamental integration formulas, indeterminate forms, curve tracing, curve fitting, general second-degree equations and Newtons Method are introduced.
-(Prerequisite: 145.)

-264. Unified Analytic Geometry and Calculus (Fall) This course deals with three-dimensional geometry, completing the treatment of analytic geometry.
-Partial derivatives, partial differentiation, integration by substitution, definate integrals, and applications of integrals are also studied.
-(Prerequisite: 155.)

-274. Unified Analytic Geometry and Calculus (Winter) This course deals with applications in centrodes, moments, pressure, and work.
-Multiple integrals, series, and approximate integration complete the study.
-(Prerequisite: 264.)

-284. Differential Equations (Spring)

-As the name implies, this course deals with equations containing differentials.
-Topics of study include differential equations of first order, special types of second order equations, linear equations with constant coefficients, and non-homogeneous equations.
-Applications are made to physical problems in mechanics, thermodynamics, and electricity.
+- 145, 155, 164, 274.
+Unified Analytic Geometry and Calculus This is a four-quarter study which integrates analytic geometry, differential calculus and integral calculus into a single study.
+The satisfactory completion of each quarter of study is prerequisite for the following quarter. - Introduces one- and two-dimensional geometry, the derivative, the differential and integration as they apply to algebraic and trigonometric functions. - Extends these concepts to exponential and logarithmic functions, central conics, parametric equations and hyperbolic functions.
+Fundamental integration formulas, intermediate forms, curve tracing, curve fitting, general second-degree equations and Newton's Method are introduced. - Deals with three-dimensional geometry and completes the treatment of analytic geometry.
+Partial derivatives, partial differentiation, integration by substitution, definite integrals, and applications of integrals are also studied. - Deals with applications in centroide, moments, pressure and work.
+Multiple integrals, series and approximate integration complete the study.
+(Prerequisite: Three and one-half years of high school mathematics including two years of algebra and one-half year of trigonometry or Mathematics 123.) - 284.
+Differential Equations As the name suggests, this study deals with equations containing differentials.
+Topics of study include differential equations of first order, special types of second-order equations, linear equations with constant coefficients, and non homogeneous equations.
+Considerable emphasis is placed upon applications to physical problems in mechanics, thermodynamics and electricity.
 (Prerequisite: 274.)

-Division Jive
+Division Tive